 Sheet pan chicken thighs are one of the easiest ways to get a 30-minute meal on the table.
 Being able to bake everything on one sheet makes for easy cleaning up but any type of sheet pan dinner is also an efficient way to make sure everything is ready at the same time.
 Both the main and the sides!

 I don’t know about you but there are just some days when the last thing I want to do is make an elaborate meal that my kids may or may not agree on.
-Sheet pan chicken thighs and potatoes are the answer to a healthy dinner idea and a simple go-to meal that I know they will love.
+Sheet pan chicken thighs and potatoes, this grilled chicken thighs recipe, or this pork chop sheet pan dinner are the answer to a healthy dinner idea and a simple go-to meal that I know they will love.
 I can customize the veggies on the side because it’s a flexible recipe that can meet everyone’s needs.

 - Timing.
 You roast the potatoes and carrots first because they take longer to cook.
 Avoid adding the broccoli too soon as you’ll overcook and possibly burn it.